 Explore Upper Hutt walkways with over 80 attractive parks and gardens with majestic trees, and picnic and play areas throughout the city.

-The boundaries of Upper Hutt extend from Silverstream Bridge in the south-west to the summits of the Rimutaka Range in the east and Akatarawa Range in the north.
+The boundaries of Upper Hutt extend from Silverstream Bridge in the south-west to the summits of the Remutaka Range in the east and Akatarawa Range in the north.

 We have put together the best of our walkways in one handy booklet, called Explore Upper Hutt.
 Discover more than 20 different walkways in our city, and see the best Upper Hutt has to offer.